-On-site engagement programming, including exhibition openings, A Little Lunch Music and Third Thursday Poetry, are postponed for the fall.
-However, the museum looks forward to presenting various programmatic offerings via Facebook and YouTube Live through the semester.
+On-site engagement programming, including exhibition openings, A Little Lunch Music and Third Thursday Poetry, are postponed.
+However, the museum looks forward to presenting various programmatic offerings via Facebook and YouTube Live throughout the semester.

 University classes are welcome and encouraged to use the museum and its collections for instruction.
 To secure a date and time, contact us at least two weeks in advance if at all possible so that we can support your efforts.